 PhD from University of St. Michael’s College (Wycliffe), MDiv from Taylor Seminary, BTh from Northwest Bible College

-The Rev. Dr. Lissa Wray Beal grew up near Vancouver B.C., Canada.
-Her ministry and studies took her to other parts of the country: the Northwest Territories, Edmonton, Winnipeg, and Toronto.
+The Rev. Dr. Lissa Wray Beal grew up near Vancouver, Canada and has lived and studied in several Canadian cities.
 Her years of pastoral ministry revealed her love of preaching and teaching from the Old Testament as she responded to parishioners’ desire to understand its role in Christian faith and life.
 This informed her decision to pursue a PhD in Old Testament at Wycliffe College.
 Upon graduation, she taught for many years at Providence Theological Seminary near Winnipeg.
 During that time, she made an ecclesial transition from the Pentecostal Assemblies of Canada to the Anglican Church of Canada, and ministers as an ordained priest.